ZunxiaoXu/GaitDM/README.md

 # GaitDM

-The code will be released soon
+The code will be released after Publication